 CreateAccessor

-Creates a new accessor for use with Managed Blockchain Ethereum nodes.
-An accessor object is a container that has the information required for token based access to your Ethereum nodes.
+Creates a new accessor for use with Amazon Managed Blockchain service that supports token based access.
+The accessor contains information required for token based access.

 Request Syntax